Arithmetic harmonic analysis on character and quiver varieties: Introduction

-The evaluation of this sum is based on a combinatorial understanding of the formulas in \cite{letellier} in the case of $\gl_n(\F_q)$.
-One can consider Theorem~\ref{quiver} as further evidence for Conjecture~\ref{main}, at least in the light of the {\em purity conjecture} $PH_c(\M_\muhat;q)=E(\calQ_{\muhat};q)$ of \cite{hausel2}, where $PH_c(\M_\muhat;q):=\sum_ih_c^{i,i;2i}(\M_\muhat)q^i$ is the pure part of $H_c(\M_\muhat;q)$.
-Conjecture~\ref{main} implies that the right hand side of \eqref{quiverformula} equals $PH_c(\M_\muhat;q)$.
-In general then, taking the pure part should correspond to the evaluation $z=0,w=\sqrt q$.
-For example, the pure part of the Macdonald symmetric function is $\tilde{H}_\lambda(\x;w):=\tilde{H}_\lambda(\x;0,w)$ a (transformed version of) the Hall-Littlewood symmetric function.
-Thus Theorem~\ref{quiver} shows that the $E$-polynomials of the above quiver varieties are closely related to the generalized Cauchy formula for Hall-Littlewood functions.
+\begin{remark} The {\em purity conjecture} of \cite{hausel2} claims that $PH_c(\M_\muhat;q)=E(\calQ_{\muhat};q)$.
+Combined with Conjecture~\ref{main} it implies that the right hand side of \eqref{quiverformula} should equal $PH_c(\M_\muhat;q)$.
+By extension, we call the {\it pure part} of a function of $z,w$ be its specialization $z=0,w=\sqrt q$.
+For example, the pure part of the Macdonald polynomial is $\tilde{H}_\lambda(\x;w):=\tilde{H}_\lambda(\x;0,w)$ a (transformed version of) the Hall-Littlewood polynomial (see~\S\ref{macdonald-hall-littlewood}).
+In particular, Theorem~\ref{quiver} shows that the $E$-polynomials of the quiver varieties $\calQ_\muhat$ are closely related to the generalized Cauchy formula for Hall-Littlewood functions. \end{remark}

+\begin{remark} Let $A_\v(q)$ be the number of absolutely indecomposable representations of a quiver of dimension $\v$ over the finite field $\F_q$ (up to isomorphism).
+Kac~\cite{kacconj} proved that $A_\v(q)$ is a polynomial in $q$ with integer coefficients.
+He conjectured that these coefficients are non-negative \cite[Conjecture 2]{kacconj}.
+Crawley-Boevey and Van den Bergh proved \cite{crawley-boevey-etal} this conjecture for $\v$ indivisible by giving a cohomological interpretation for $A_\v(q)$.
+In our case, writing $A_\muhat$ for $A_\v$, their result says that for $\muhat$ indivisible